-In addition, there is a collection of Excel template files for both Reporting DB access and OLAP cube access.
+In addition, there is a collection of Excel template files for both reporting DB access and OLAP cube access.
 The template files are essentially empty spreadsheets with predefined data connections/queries.
-Based on the data returned by those connections you can customize your own reports.
-See the “Templates” link for more details.
+Based on the data returned by those connections, you can customize your own reports.
+See the Templates link for more details.

-PPS provides the key enterprise level integration services between the SharePoint environment and BI oriented functionality.
-From a BI designer’s perspective, taking full advantage of this functionality is done via the Dashboard Designer.
-Dashboard Designer allows you to create Indicators, KPIs at both a specific and overview level, Scorecards to hold the KPIs, Charts, Graphs, Strategy Maps (Visio Diagrams linked to KPIs), and links to reports created in Excel or SQL Server Reporting Services via integration with the Report Builder tool.
-Once you’ve designed and built the components required for your specific reporting needs, you can mash them all together into a Dashboard.
+PPS provides the key enterprise-level integration services between the SharePoint environment and BI-oriented functionality.
+Full advantage of this functionality can be taken via the Dashboard Designer.
+Dashboard Designer allows you to create indicators, key performance indicators (KPIs) at both a specific and overview level, scorecards to hold the KPIs, charts, graphs, strategy maps (Visio diagrams linked to KPIs), and links to reports created in Excel or SQL Server Reporting Services via integration with the Report Builder tool.
+Once you’ve designed and built the components required for your specific reporting needs, you can mash them all together into a dashboard.
 Dashboards can contain one or more pages of strategically grouped information, either grouped together on a page or on dedicated pages.
-Ultimately the goal is to give managers one stop shopping for all their key reporting needs.
-All of this is supported behind the scenes with SharePoint Web Part Pages and Web Parts along with connectivity to databases, analytic cubes, and various other data sources.
+Ultimately the goal is to give managers one-stop shopping for all their key reporting needs.
+All of this functionality is supported behind the scenes with SharePoint Web Part Pages and Web Parts along with connectivity to databases, analytic cubes, and various other data sources.
 Powerful stuff!

-If the BI Center, PPS and Dashboard Designer seem a bit overwhelming, don’t worry.
-These tools are really aimed at integrated enterprise level BI reporting, but you can keep it simpler.
+If the BI Center, PPS, and Dashboard Designer seem a bit overwhelming, don’t worry.
+These tools are really aimed at integrated enterprise-level BI reporting, but you can keep it simpler.
 Let us consider some alternatives.

-SQL Server Reporting Services (SSRS)
+SQL Server Reporting Services

-As you might guess, this reporting functionality comes packaged with MS SQL Server.
-It is used to create “traditional” reporting, i.e. with a specific report layout, going against specific data sources.
+As you might guess, SQL Server Reporting Services (SSRS) reporting functionality comes packaged with MS SQL Server.
+It is used to create “traditional” reporting (i.e., with a specific report layout, going against specific data sources).
 Those data sources can include both analytical cubes and relational databases, among other items.
-In the Project Server context, you can access data both from the Analysis Service cubes (discussed above), and the Project Server Reporting database.
-While it’s possible to access both in the same report that’s probably not a good idea, as the Reporting database data has near real time data and the data in the analysis services cubes is only rebuilt periodically, often only weekly.
+In the Project Server context, you can access data both from the Analysis Service, (the element of SQL Server that allows for data analytics against databases), [AU: this term hasn’t been used yet; clarify] cubes and the Project Server Reporting database.
+While it’s possible to access both in the same report, that’s probably not a good idea, as the Reporting database data has near-real-time data and the data in the analysis services cubes is rebuilt only periodically, often only weekly.
 Mixing the two could lead to inconsistent results.

-The Project Server Reporting database is a MS SQL Server relational database that gets updated each time a Project is published.
-While not all data about each project is available, there will be some data available here that is not available in the cubes, especially for custom fields.
-The information in the reporting DB is most easily accessed via Views, which resolve custom fields, lookup values, etc.
+The Project Server Reporting database is a MS SQL Server relational database that gets updated each time a project is published.
+While not all data about each project are available, some data is available here that is not available in the cubes, especially for custom fields.
+The information in the Reporting database is most easily accessed via Views, which resolve custom fields and lookup values.

-Core Project Server functionality actually includes four relational databases: Draft, Published, Reporting and Archived.
+Core Project Server functionality includes four relational databases: Draft, Published, Archived, and Reporting.
 Draft is used to store pending changes.
-Published is updated at the time a project is Published for public consumption via the PWA, and includes all project and enterprise details.
-Archived supports Project level backup and restore, as well other recovery components within Project Server.
-The Reporting database is also updated at Publish time, but does not include all project details and is somewhat optimized for reporting queries.
-In addition to reporting data it also contains staging data for the cube building process.
-The Reporting database is the only one of the four that Microsoft publishes schema documentation for, as the others are designed for internal use and could be redesigned without notice.
+Published is updated at the time a project is published for public consumption via the PWA, and includes all project and enterprise details.
+Archived supports project-level backup and restore as well other recovery components within Project Server.
+The Reporting database is also updated at publishing time but does not include all project details and is somewhat optimized for reporting queries.
+In addition to reporting data, it also contains staging data for the cube building process.
+Microsoft publishes schema documentation only for the Reporting database, as the other four are designed for internal use and could be redesigned without notice.